volivers/turtle-movie-chat/README.md

 2. Movies Table
     * List all movies
     * Filter movies by title and genre
-    * Sort movies according to collumn
+    * Sort movies according to column
     * Select a movie to start commenting
 3. Comments Chat
     * List all comments